Database Connector Configuration for DSR Discovery Pipelines

 raise RuntimeError(f"Schema violation: {e}") from e

-Asynchronous execution patterns decouple heavy extraction jobs from the main pipeline thread.
-Leverage Async Polling & Queue Management to maintain predictable throughput and prevent blocking I/O during large-scale subject lookups.
+Asynchronous execution decouples heavy extraction jobs from the main pipeline thread.
+Pair this connector with Async Polling & Queue Management to maintain predictable throughput and prevent blocking I/O during large-scale subject lookups.
+The pattern below offloads blocking psycopg2 calls to a thread-pool executor so the event loop stays free, and it uses asyncio.get_running_loop() rather than the deprecated get_event_loop():

 import asyncio